shirleyahn/CAS_Code/README.md

 The regular weighted ensemble simulation Python code was originally developed by H. Lee, Stanford.
 The bash script for multiple simultaneous simulations was originally developed by S. Ahn, Stanford.
 The resampling method implemented in the code is from E. Darve, Stanford and J. Izaguirre, University of Notre Dame.
-The Concurrent Adaptive Sampling (CAS) Python code was developed on top of the regular weighted ensemble code by S. Ahn, Stanford.
-Improvements and additions have been made by J. Birgmeier, Stanford.
+The Concurrent Adaptive Sampling (CAS) algorithm Python code was developed on top of the regular weighted ensemble code by S. Ahn, Stanford.
+Outlier detection in spectral clustering has been implemented by J. Birgmeier, Stanford.

 Please see the TODO sections in main.py, execute.sh, simulations.sh to get started (e.g. edit main directories, etc.).
 Then edit the initial_values.txt and parameters.py for your simulation.